brianyip496/Hydroleak/README.md

 Got banned from several forums immediately.
 Decided to post again, asking for suggestions instead of blatently advertising.
 These posts stayed up for some time and got responses, but eventually got us banned from everywhere again.
 Handing out flyers didn't work well, so we become more aggressive and talked directly to people, asking them if they want to subscribe and recording their emails.
+Receieved some notable feedback suggesting some additions such as constant monitoring and consumption metrics.

 Technical